-Networks can efficiently survive the failure of a single network element(we refer the interested readers to [1], [2]); however, we are still witnessing severe network outages [1]-[11] because of a failure event that takes down almost every equipment in a physical region as a result of a disaster, such as weapons of mass destruction attacks, earthquakes, hurricanes, tsunamis, tornadoes, etc. These type of failures are called regional failures, which are simultaneous failures of nodes/links located in at most a few hundred kilometer wide geographic area [1]-[11].
-The distance between the endpoints of most network connections are often thousands of kilometers; thus, the users are usually physically far from the natural disaster and may not be tolerant with a network outage.
-Therefore, increasing the service availability by allocating longer backup paths with more significant physical distance from the primary path is desired.
+N etworks can efficiently survive a single point of failure (we refer the interested readers to [1], [2]); however, we are still witnessing severe network outages [1]-[11] because of a failure event that takes down almost every equipment in a physical region as a result of a disaster, such as weapons of mass destruction attacks, earthquakes, hurricanes, tsunamis, tornadoes, etc. These type of failures are called regional failures, which are simultaneous failures of nodes/links located in at most a few hundred kilometer wide geographic area [1]- [11].
+Therefore, this paper aims to increase the service availability for the network connections where the distance between the endpoints is thousands of kilometers; by allocating backup